SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Homework.md

 The fourth explosion has a power of 2.

-We have a power of 1 left from the previous explosion and we add the power of the current explosion, so that we have a total power of 3.
+We have a power of 1 left from the previous explosion and we add the power of the current explosion so that we have a total power of 3.

 We delete the next three characters.